nurbujang/asappstatw24/README.md

-# asappstatw24
-Assignments for Applied Statistics (Winter 2024)
+## Assignments for Applied Statistics (Winter 2024)
 **by Nur Bujang (G00426044@atu.ie)**

+## Overview
+This repository contains the tasks and project for Applied Statistics (Instructor: Dr Ian McLoughlin).

-## REPOSITORY CONTENTS
+## Features

-* .gitignore

-* License

-* README.md

-* tasks.ipynb - contains 4 tasks

-* project.ipynb - contains project

-* PlantGrowth.csv - dataset for project

-## TASKS LIST OF CONTENTS

-1. Task 1: Permutations and Combinations
-    - Plan
-    - Methods and Implementation
-    - Conclusion
-    - References

-2. Task 2: numpy's Normal Distribution
-    - Plan
-    - Methods and Implementation
-    - Conclusion
-    - References

-3. Task 3: t-Test Calculation
-    - Plan
-    - Methods and Implementation
-    - Conclusion
-    - References

-4. Task 4: ANOVA
-    - Plan
-    - Methods and Implementation
-    - Conclusion
-    - References

-## PROJECT LIST OF CONTENTS
+### tasks.ipynb
+This Jupyter notebook contains 4 tasks, which are Permutations and Combinations, numpy's Normal Distribution, t-Test Calculation and ANOVA.
+Each of these tasks contains Plan, Methods and Implementation, Conclusion and References.

+### project.ipynb
+This Jupyter notebook contains the body of work for project "Analysis of plantgrowth data set.
+This README.md contains the full list of references used in this project.
+The full list of contents are listed below:

 * PROJECT TITLE: Analysis of PlantGrowth Data Set